Synthetixio/SIPs/content/sips/kip-0.md

 ## Motivation

-provide an explanation for why this change is necessary.
+Provide an explanation for why this change is necessary.

 ## Specification